Library Documentation

 find-position

-Find the position of the first item in a sequence that satisfies a condition.
+find-position finds the position of the first element in collection that satisfies condition.

-find-position :: (element -> Boolean) -> collection -> Maybe Number where (As-Sequence collection element)
+find-position :: (condition :: (element -> Boolean)) -> collection -> Maybe Number where (As-Sequence collection element)

 first

-Retrieve the first item inside a list, or None if the list is empty.
+first retrieves the first element inside list, or None if the list is empty.

 flatten